 At the core, we are social creatures.
 How we go about having our needs for connectedness met can vary, but I think most of us can relate to the desire to feel like a part of something larger than ourselves.
-For example, think of all the multiple ways we attempt at finding our community: whether this means your social network, a bowling league, being a part of an athletic team, or being a committed member of a religious group, we all just want to connect and belong.
+For example, think of all the multiple ways we attempt at finding our community.
+Whether this means reaching out to your social network, joining a bowling league, being a part of an athletic team, or being a committed member of a religious group, we all just want to connect and belong.

-I wanted to share ideas that may help you to foster a sense of belonging and connectedness, during a trying time, that can easily lend itself to feeling quite the opposite (disconnected and isolated).
+I wanted to share ideas that may help you to foster a sense of belonging and connectedness.
+During this trying time, you don’t want to feel disconnected or isolated.
 Below are a few tips to help you cultivate unity during a time of polarization.

-Everyone is experiencing the consequences of Covid-19.
-Although the consequences we each experience may vary in their specifics, we are all experiencing them.
+Everyone is experiencing the continual consequences of Covid-19.
+Although the repercussions of 2020 may vary in their specifics, we are all still feeling the disequilibrium.
 Unfortunately, no one has the opportunity to “opt-out.”
 This may in some ways feel disheartening, but perhaps we can view this as a more global opportunity to foster connectedness through shared experiences.

 There is no beating around the bush, there’s A LOT of uncertainty about what the future might look like.
 This can leave us feeling quite powerless.
 However, there are things each of us has the power to impact.
 We are all able to contribute to the safety of ourselves and our community members.
 Find your agency in a situation where you may feel disempowered!

 Happiness research shows we feel better by doing good things for others.
 How can you contribute to the wellbeing of your community?
-For some, this may mean that you can donate to your local food bank (if able)?
-Or, this could simply mean doing your part to abide by health and safety recommendations.
+For some, this may mean that you can donate to your local food bank.
+Or, this could simply mean being a good listener to a friend.

 Conversely, perhaps you might find it beneficial to access community support and resources.
 Healthy communities can cultivate positive relationships, involving reciprocal give and take.
 If each person assumes responsibility for their part, we can inadvertently overcome obstacles as a community.